 Mathematics has always been one of my favourite subjects to teach in the early years classroom.
 There are so many opportunities to learn through hands-on activities!
 According to the Australian Curriculum, Foundation students should be able to subitise small collections of numbers and connect numeral names and quantities.
 Today I’d like to share some simple

-Play dough is such a fantastic resource for learning in the early years, so I’ve created some simple play dough task cards!
+Play dough is such a fantastic resource for learning in the early years, so I’ve created some simple play dough task cards for you to enjoy with your little learners!
 The set includes 12 different ‘I can’ statements so that your students or children can take control of their own learning.
-The cards are perfect for your play dough station for literacy, numeracy
+The cards are perfect